Some links on this page are affiliate links. See full disclosure in the page footer.

 Cable TV ads air on channels like CNN or ESPN, providing more targeted audience options through specialized content.
 This allows brands to reach specific interest groups and demographics.

-Compared to broadcast TV, cable ads offer better targeting for niche markets and more effective engagement.
+Compared to broadcast TV, cable ads can offer better targeting for niche markets and stronger audience alignment.

 Connected TV (CTV)